aklap/translator/readme.md

 Thoughts
 --
 I spent hours trying to find a suitable OCR library in a language that I knew and then trying to find one with decent documentation that had been maintained.
 Most of the libraries look like they havent been updated in at least 7 months to a year.
-OCRAD seemed like it was the well known/reliable of the bunch.
+OCRAD seemed like it was the most well known/reliable of the bunch.

-One thing that helped me was Iris Classon's tutorial and [blog post](http://irisclasson.com/category/optical-character-recognition/). *Note: most of the material I found is dated; this blog post is from 2014 so ymmv, (your mileage may vary).
+One thing that helped me was Iris Classon's tutorial and [blog post](http://irisclasson.com/category/optical-character-recognition/). *Note: most of the material I found is dated; this blog post is from 2014.

-Even with that tutorial, with the paucity of documentation on OCR it took lots of trial and error to get it to work correctly.
+Even with that tutorial, with the paucity of documentation on OCR, it took lots of trial and error to get it to work correctly.

 Issues with OCR
 --